cesanta/mongoose/README.md

 [![Code Coverage](https://codecov.io/gh/cesanta/mongoose/branch/master/graph/badge.svg)](https://codecov.io/gh/cesanta/mongoose)
 [![Fuzzing Status](https://oss-fuzz-build-logs.storage.googleapis.com/badges/mongoose.svg)](https://bugs.chromium.org/p/oss-fuzz/issues/list?sort=-opened&can=1&q=proj:mongoose)

-Mongoose is a networking library for C/C++.
-It implements event-driven non-blocking APIs for TCP, UDP, HTTP, WebSocket, MQTT.
+Mongoose is a network library for C/C++.
+It implements event-driven
+non-blocking APIs for TCP, UDP, HTTP, WebSocket, MQTT.
 It is designed for connecting devices and bringing them online.
 On the market since 2004, used by vast number of open source and commercial products - it even runs on the